bas-t/dvbloopback/README.txt

 to drivers/media/pci/Makefile

-Patch drivers/media/dvb-core/dvbdev.c the usual way, example patches are in the ffdecsawrapper repo.
+Patch drivers/media/dvb-core/dvbdev.c the usual way, example patches are in this repo.

 For v4l tree or linux-4.1 or higher, in drivers/media/Kconfig comment out: